zudello/zudello-knowledge-base/Knowledge Base/7 Approval management/Approval process in Zudello.md

 ## Additional notes

-- Documents within the approval flow appear in Approval status by default, though your team may have custom status configurations.
+- Documents within the approval flow appear in Approval status by default, though your team may have custom status configurations
 - Rejected documents will restart the approval process when resubmitted

 ## Need help?